awslabs/multi-az-workshop/README.md

 The build process for the workshop is complex and uses CodePipeline to generate the builds.
 If you'd like to build from source, there is a linked CDK construct to build a pipeline.
 The steps are generally:

 1. Synthesize the content in the `./cdk` directory and upload asset content to S3.
 [This is an example CodeBuild project buildspec.](https://github.com/awslabs/multi-az-workshop/blob/main/build/build-cfn-package.yml).
-2. Build the web application.
-[This is an example CodeBuild project buildspec.](https://github.com/awslabs/multi-az-workshop/blob/main/build/build-app-arm64.yml)
+2. Build the web application for your desired CPU architecture(s) (there is an included `buildspec.yml` for this).
-3. Build the failing deployment version of the web application.
+3. Build the failing deployment version of the web application for your desired CPU architecture(s) (there is an included `buildspec.yml` for this).
-4. Build the EKS container package.
-[This is an example CodeBuild project buildspec.](https://github.com/awslabs/multi-az-workshop/blob/main/build/build-container.yml)
+4. Build the EKS container package (there is an included `buildspec.yml` for this).
 5. Package the content.
 [This is an example CodeBuild project buildspec.](https://github.com/awslabs/multi-az-workshop/blob/main/build/build-container.yml)
 6. Download the `workshop.zip` file produced in the bundle stage.
 This contains the workshop content, static assets, application binaries, and CloudFormation templates.